How to detect iOS memory leaks and retain cycles using Xcode’s memory graph debugger

 The memory leak has been fixed! 🎉 Feel free to test out the other examples in the LeakyApp repo, and read through the comments.
 I have included comments in each file explaining the causes of each retain cycle/memory leak.

-- Keep in mind that using a function as closure keeps a strong reference by default.
+- Keep in mind that using a function as a closure keeps a strong reference by default.
 If you have to pass in a function as a closure and it causes a retain cycle, you can make an extension or operator overload to break strong reference.
 I won’t be going over this topic but there are many resources online for this.

 - When using views that have action handlers through closures, be careful to not reference the view inside its own closure!
 And if you do, you must use the capture list to keep a weak reference to that view, with the closure that the view has a strong reference to.